LiamJCates/Programming-Notes/C++/IO/IO.md

 The header file also contains two variable declarations, cin (pronounced ‘‘see-in’’), which stands for common input, cout (pronounced ‘‘see-out’’), which stands for common output.

-These variable declarations are similar to the following C11 statements: istream cin;
+These variable declarations are similar to the following C++ statements: istream cin;
 ostream cout;